 - You’d kill to know where you stand.

-- Your factory makes decisions based on forecast demand.
+- Your operations team makes decisions based on forecast demand.

 - Your professional services organization needs to schedule resources.

-So into your CRM system it goes, maybe graded as “upside.”
+So into your CRM system goes all these deals with various forecasts.
 From here on out, each week or month you’ll hear the same questions.

-Are we going to win?
-When’s that deal coming in?
+Are we going to win the giant deal?
+When’s that giant deal coming in?

 By far the more important issue is how to tell whether you’re winning.
-Being an A-player salesperson, you naturally avoid customer turn-offs.
-So you won’t ask, “When will you make a decision?”
-But a different approach can help you ferret this out and forecast better, too.
+A-player sales people naturally avoid customer turn-offs.
+So they won’t ask, “When will you make a decision?”
+But a different approach can help your team ferret this out and forecast better, too.

 We sellers care about award date, but the customer doesn’t.
 What IS important to them?
 The “go-live” date.